clibequilibrium/clibequilibrium.github.io/_posts/2022-11-03-private-cloud.md

 Currently I have deployed [Minio](https://min.io/) (S3 compatible storage) for my project, I deployed it with Operator and 1 Tennant that has 4 drives.

-{% include image.html path="posts/minio.png" path-detail="posts/minio.png" alt="Minio" %}
+{% include image.html path="posts/minio.png" path-detail="posts/minio.png" alt="Minio Console" %}

 I also host wiki [Outline](https://github.com/outline/outline) as an alternative to Notion where I document all my work and sketch up system designs.
 Next steps would be to use ArgoCD to setup build system so my project can be built for Mac, Windows & Linux.